People

 Discover

+Stay in Taytay and enjoy the laid back atmosphere of the town with the historical background.
+We offer you some of nature’s best.
+From Lake Manguao to some of the pristine beaches Palawan could offer.
 Hike Mt.
 Capoas, enjoy the sunsets from the hills, and savor the abundance of the sea.
 What are you waiting for?

-2F Executive Building, Municipal Government Complex
+GF Executive Building, Municipal Government Complex

 Barangay Poblacion, Taytay Palawan 5312 Philippines

-Email: taytaypalawantourism@gmail.com
+Email: tourism@taytaypalawan.gov.ph | taytaypalawantourism@gmail.com